ESCRT: Structure and function of Bro1 in endosomal sorting

-The main function of Bro1 is to recruit deubiquitinases to the ESCRT-III complex.
-This results in the removal of ubiquitin tags from proteins targeted for degradation in the lysosome just prior to the generation of multivesicular bodies.
-It has also been speculated that Bro1 helps stabilize ESCRT-III while ubiquitin tags are cleaved from cargo proteins.
+The regulation of the endosomal sorting pathway relies heavily on Bro1, which effectively recruits deubiquitinases to the ESCRT-III complex.
+This recruitment enables the removal of ubiquitin tags from proteins destined for lysosomal degradation, just before the formation of multivesicular bodies (MVBs).
+Bro1 also helps stabilize the ESCRT-III complex during this process.

-Bro1 contains a Bro1 amino-terminal domain that binds to Snf7 of ESCRT-III.
-This binding brings Bro1 to the site of membrane abscission.
-Bro1 also binds the catalytic domain of Doa4, an ubiquitin hydrolase (deubiquitinase), bringing it to the site of abscission.
-Doa4 removes ubiquitin from cargo proteins being targeted to the lysosome.
+Bro1 contains a Bro1 domain that binds to Snf7, the main structural subunit of the ESCRT-III complex.
+Through this interaction, Bro1 is localized to sites of endosomal membrane abscission.
+Doa4, a deubiquitinase, is also recruited to the same site via its interaction with Bro1.
+Doa4 removes ubiquitin from cargo proteins before their delivery to the lysosome.